 Don't leave anything valuable in your car - try to go and check on your car twice during the show.
 At Reading shuttle boats are free for offsite car parks and the trip on the river is very nice!
 Leave your glove compartment empty and OPEN.

 There is a safe in the Hotbox office for small valuables like passports, birth certificates and car keys to be kept during the festival if you don't want to keep them in your tent, however we cannot accept responsibility for them.
 If you leave your valuables at the office please remember to collect them before you go home after the festival!back to top

 Even in the crew campsites thieves can be present.

 If you have any concerns about your safety in the campsite, camp somewhere well-lit or near to an office.

 Introduce yourself to those around you, show them where your tent is, stick a funny flag on it so it's easy for them to see, and ask them to keep an eye out.
 They will.

 Setup a neighbourhood watch system, it may sound naff but experience shows that the best and friendliest campsites are the ones with people in that make the effort to do so.
 More friends to party with too!

-Report anything or anyone suspicious to your supervisor – you can do this anonymously if you wish - it's one of the things the supervisors are there for!
+Report anything or anyone suspicious to your supervisor or the Hotbox office – you can do this anonymously if you wish - it's one of the things our staff team are there for!

 Don't put a padlock on your tent as this will invite thieves.